(From Old Corral collection)

 A new cowgirl burst on the movie screens in the early forties.
 Attractive, talented, this heroine was an excellent horsewoman, who had the athletic ability to perform dangerous Stunts.
 The cowgirl's name was BETTY MILES.

-Until recently, Betty Miles remained an enigma to western film historians.
-Buck Rainey, in his book Sweethearts of the Sage (McFarland, 1992), made this statement, "The author has found no biographical data on her.
+For years, Betty Miles remained an enigma to western film historians.
+Buck Rainey, in his book Sweethearts of the Sage (McFarland, 1992), made this statement: "The author has found no biographical data on her.
 Apparently she found better things to do than eat dust on the Monogram Ranch for low pay, little fame, and meager prospects for advancement to greater things."

 Betty was born to George Henry T. and Harriet Henninger of Santa Monica, California on January 11, 1910.
 She was christened Elizabeth Harriet.
 From Monogram press books, it was mentioned that Betty learned to ride at the age of two and her father was a cattleman.